Currynomics/docs/docs/_coverpage.md

 # A truly sovereign digital currency backed by commercial real estate.

-* It's money immune to inflation
+* It's money resistant to inflation
 * Its money growing in value
 * It's everything money should be